 -Indigestion

-As you can imagine, many people who come to me report at least a few of these symptoms even when they are athletic and otherwise in excellent health.
+As you can imagine, many people who come to me report at least a few of these symptoms even when they are otherwise in excellent health.
 Due to the feedback loops of the endocrine system, an imbalance is often not isolated within one gland or organ.
 It is for this reason that individuals may have a wide variety of symptoms even when blood tests show that hormone levels are within the normal range.
+A useful concept is the hormone ‘cascade’ whereby a shift in one hormone level or gland function will have trickle effects on the others in the system.

 Environmental and personal stress are major contributors to hormone imbalances and that is a plausible explanation for why hormone imbalances are somewhat common in this day and age.
+One of the reasons for this phenomenon is that overproduction of the stress hormone (cortisol) may deplete stores of nutrients that are needed to build other hormones.
 Nutrition and fitness are two areas that I often discuss with my patients to minimize any adverse effects these types of stressors may be having on their health.
+Diets that take hormones into consideration rather than making blanket changes based on sheer willpower are more effective.

-For a general sense of the state of your endocrine system, online self-assessment tools are available.
+For a general sense of the state of your endocrine system, a baseline hormone panel is incredibly helpful– even if your hormones are within ‘normal’ range we can see where they are at in that spectrum and also use this baseline to track changes over time.
 If you are already utilizing medication or other treatments and have discussed a step-down program with your physician, acupuncture can be used in the process of reducing the dosage needed as well as moderate side effects.

 [1] E. Stener-Victorin, X. Wu.
 Effects and mechanisms of acupuncture in the reproductive system.
 Auton Neurosci, 157 (2010), pp. 46-51.